btnguyenPersonal/edit/tasks.md

 - make tabs look nicer (4 spaces w/ some indication)

+- have viW for allowing everything except spaces

 ## BACKLOG
 - for go to definition, go to the .d.ts file if needed
 - add mouse clicks